Analog multiplier: Voltage-controlled amplifier

-Analog multiplier devices
+Circuit

-Analog multiplication can be accomplished by using the Hall Effect.
+Analog multiplication can be accomplished by using the Hall effect.

-The Gilbert cell is a circuit whose output current is a 4 quadrant multiplication of its two differential inputs.
+The Gilbert cell is a circuit whose output current is a four-quadrant multiplication of its two differential inputs.

-Integrated circuits analog multipliers are incorporated into many applications, such as a true RMS converter, but a number of general purpose analog multiplier building blocks are available such as the Linear Four Quadrant Multiplier.
-General-purpose devices will usually include attenuators or amplifiers on the inputs or outputs in order to allow the signal to be scaled within the voltage limits of the circuit.
+Integrated circuits analog multipliers are incorporated into many applications, such as a true RMS converter, but a number of general purpose analog multiplier building blocks are available such as the four-quadrant multiplier.
+General-purpose devices usually comprise attenuators or amplifiers on the inputs or outputs in order to allow the signal to be scaled within the voltage limits of the circuit.

 Although analog multiplier circuits are very similar to operational amplifiers, they are far more susceptible to noise and offset voltage-related problems as these errors may become multiplied.
 When dealing with high-frequency signals, phase-related problems may be quite complex.
 For this reason, manufacturing wide-range general-purpose analog multipliers is far more difficult than ordinary operational amplifiers, and such devices are typically produced using specialist technologies and laser trimming, as are those used for high-performance amplifiers such as instrumentation amplifiers.
 This means they have a relatively high cost and so they are generally used only for circuits where they are indispensable.

-Some commonly available Analog Multiplier ICs in the market are MPY634 from Texas Instruments, AD534, AD632 and AD734 from Analog Devices, HA-2556 from Intersil and many more from other IC manufacturers.
+Some commonly available analog multiplier integrated circuits are the type MPY634 by Texas Instruments, AD534, AD632 and AD734 by Analog Devices, HA-2556 from Intersil, and others.